-Schwinn enjoyed a remarkable rookie season in 2010.
-She set team records in the 55 and 60 meters and the long jump.
-Schwinn was voted the Liberty League's rookie of the year after she finished first in the 55 meters and second in the long jump, and helped Hamilton to a win in the 4x200-meter relay at the league championships.
+Schwinn enjoyed a remarkable rookie season in 2010 when she set three team records.
+She was voted the Liberty League's rookie of the year after she finished first in the 55 meters and second in the long jump and helped Hamilton win the 4x200-meter relay at the league championships.
 She went on to earn NYSCTC all-conference honors for taking third place in the 55 meters and long jump at the championship meet.
 In 2011, Schwinn finished third in the 55 and 200 meters at the NYSCTC meet.

-Long and triple jump standout Akilah Bond '09 earned All-America honors for finishing seventh in the triple jump at the 2007 and 2009 NCAA Division III Championships.
+Long and triple jump standout Akilah Bond '09 earned All-America honors for finishing seventh in the triple jump at the 2007 and 2009 NCAA Division III championships.
 Bond just missed a third All-America award in 2008 when she ended up ninth in the triple jump at the NCAA meet.
-She holds program records in the triple jump and as part of an 4x200-meter relay with Alexandra Americanos '10, Liz Wahl '10 and Danica Wuelfing '10.
+She holds program records in the triple jump and as part of a 4x200-meter relay with Alexandra Americanos '10, Liz Wahl '10 and Danica Wuelfing '10.
 Schwinn broke Bond's long jump record in 2010.
-Bond was voted league rookie of the year in 2006 and was a co-field performer of the year selection in 2007.
+Bond was voted the Liberty League's rookie of the year in 2006 and was a co-field performer of the year selection in 2007.

 Bond is the second All-American in team history.
 Maggie Hanson '02 was a two-time All-American in the 1,500- and 5,000-meter run.
-Hanson was the first female national champion in Hamilton College athletics history.
-She won the 5,000 meters at the 2001 NCAA Championships after she earned All-America honors in 2000 in the 1,500 meters.
-Hanson racked up a total of nine All-America awards between cross country, indoor and outdoor track & field.
+Hanson became the first female national champion in Hamilton College athletics history in 2001 when she won the 5,000 meters at the NCAA championships.
+She earned All-America honors in 2000 in the 1,500 meters and racked up a total of nine All-America awards between cross country, indoor and outdoor track & field.
 She is simply the best distance runner in program history.
-Amanda Chase '03 qualified for the 2003 NCAA Championships in the 800 meters.
+Amanda Chase '03 qualified for the 2003 NCAA championships in the 800 meters.
 Hamilton has scored team points at the NCAA championships four times, and the Continentals won a Liberty League indoor title in 2000.